-However, contact dermatitis can also appear when something irritates the skin, such as a tight ring on a finger.
 Contact dermatitis usually goes away once people remove the irritant.

 If the rash spreads quickly, it can lead to more severe symptoms, such as a swollen throat and trouble breathing.

 Eczema, sometimes called atopic dermatitis, is a chronic skin condition.
 It causes scaly patches on the skin that may be darker or lighter than the rest of the skin.
-The patches may be all over the body or just on one place, such as the hands.
+The patches may be all over the body or just in one place, such as the hands.

 There is no cure for psoriasis, but some medications can help manage the condition.

-According to the AAD, a variety of diseases or injuries can allow bacteria to penetrate the skin.
+A range of diseases or injuries can allow bacteria to penetrate the skin.
 A person can get cellulitis even after minor injuries, such as a cut from a razor or a bee sting.

 Treatment depends on the cause of the rash.
 It is usually safe to treat minor conditions, such as contact dermatitis and eczema, at home.
 The most common treatments include:

-- Antifungal creams may help with fungal infections.
+- antifungal creams for fungal infections.